Origin, route, context, and widget key boundaries

 What not to send

-Do not send passwords, auth tokens, card data, private customer records, raw database IDs, emails, phone numbers, unrelated personal information, or screenshots of screens that reveal secrets.
+Do not send passwords, auth tokens, card data, private customer records, raw database IDs, emails, phone numbers, unrelated personal information, screenshots of screens that reveal secrets, or recordings that include private customer data.

 Need the full security detail?

-The full security page covers hosted help, compiled context, scoped workspaces, ticket debugging context, and scheduler boundaries.
+The full security page covers hosted help, compiled context, scoped workspaces, role-scoped team access, ticket debugging context, and scheduler boundaries.